fazulk/flat-cache/README.md

 // Id a new one will be prepared to be created var cache = flatCache.load('cacheId');

+// save key to memory, without it cache.clearAll will not work cache.saveTitle('key')

+//check to see if that cache file exists in memory, without it cache.clearAll will not work
+// returns true if exists
+cache.checkTitle('key')

 // sets a key on the cache
 cache.setKey('key', { foo: 'var' });